Achievements

 <Our project members>

-[Sales] Izumiichiro Yamamoto, Kyoko Watanabe
+[Sales] Izumi Yamamoto, Kyoko Watanabe

 [Planning, graphic direction, video direction] Yuki Shimokuni

-[Furniture concept design] Dairo Miyake
+[Furniture concept design]: Dairo Miyake

 Basic information